’90s No. 1s Revisited: “Nice & Slow”

 Usher is immensely talented, as a singer, songwriter and dancer.
 He has matured noticeably during his career, releasing what we consider his best music in the 2010s, with songs like “Climax,” “Scream” and “Crash.”
 As an early work, “Nice & Slow” is underwhelming when stacked against what he’d eventually release.
 It’s a textbook bedroom torch song during which the protagonist picks up a woman and drives around considering where they should copulate, while assuring her that he’s not pressed for time.
 In keeping with the title, the instrumental is nice — i.e., mellow, and not very innovative — and the tempo is slow.

 Let’s listen again to “Nice & Slow”:

-This recording attempts to arouse, but the only thing it arouses is our desire to turn it off.
+This recording attempts to arouse, but the only thing it arouses in us is a need to yawn.
 Even at the time, “Nice & Slow” sounded so much like any randomly chosen R&B ballad that we didn’t understand its breakout appeal.
 Who bought this single?
 Why?
 What “Nice & Slow” does succeed at doing, however, is further establishing Usher’s lascivious persona.
 The track was produced by prolific and influential R&B mogul Jermaine Dupri, but by 1998, this type of music was getting particularly tired.
 Or maybe we were just tired of it.
 Soon after, Timbaland, Irv Gotti and even Dupri would bring updated sonic influences to this genre, and relegate this type of music to the ’90s.

 Does it hold up?
 It doesn’t.
 The instrumental is dated, and the syrupy psuedo-seduction angle is supremely corny in retrospect, especially when accompanied by this video, which languishes as only the 22nd most viewed clip on Usher’s Vevo channel as of this writing.